xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 ### The good news are...

-Using this pattern, each service inside the project can communicate directly with each other using a simple RestClient.
+Using this pattern, each service inside the project can communicate directly with each other using a simple RestTemplate.

 > Is that all?

 No!
-You also can directly add Hystrix Circuit switchting easily here.
+You also can directly add Hystrix circuit switchting easily here.
 Suppose your foo service experience a lot of timeouts when asking for bar service.
 In a real world scenario this could happen, because some bug on bar service shows up on massive traffic, which rapidly reaches the service in production.
 It causes the bar service to crash.
 This would usually provoke errors on the foo service and maybe also the gateway, so one service fail lead to the fail of the whole request chain.
 Now comes the second part: since foo service is down, no request reach bar service anymore, so it returns from crash.
-But this will let a whole wall of holded "bar request", which now reach bar at one time and the circle starts again.
+But this will let a whole wall of holded "bar requests", which now reach bar at one time and the circle starts again.

-Hystrix store your results in a cache and use is, when the origin service is down.
-When the origin service returns from downtime, hystrix still will use the local cache for a while to put up traffic on bar over time.
+Hystrix stores your results in a cache and use it, when the origin service is down.
+When the origin service returns from downtime, hystrix still will use the local cache for a while to put up traffic slowly on bar over time.

-This is a great feature of spring cloud...but how to use it?
+> This is a great feature of spring cloud...but how to use it?

 Just add @EnableCircuitBreaker on FooApp like this: